Culture and Identity Rights

 Module learning outcomes

-- Demonstrate comprehensive knowledge and a sophisticated understanding of the international legal framework in relation to rights to culture, language and religion.
+- Demonstrate comprehensive knowledge and a sophisticated understanding of the international legal framework in relation to rights to culture, language, religion and identity.

-- Demonstrate critical awareness of contemporary challenges in accommodating different rights and interests in areas of culture, religion and language.
+- Demonstrate critical awareness of contemporary challenges in accommodating different rights and interests in areas of culture, religion, language and identity.

 - Apply this knowledge, understanding and awareness (LO1 and LO2) to their chosen case-study, demonstrating advanced independent research skills as well as the ability to use their initiative in deciding on an appropriate topic.